-What Does the CFPB’s Debt Collection Rule Mean to My Company?
+Now that the CFPB’s Debt Collection Rule Has Been Implemented, What Does It Mean to My Company?

 I’m glad that you asked.

-Among the many changes the debt-collection rule imposes on debt collectors such as Kramer & Frank, is a requirement to provide more detailed information in the initial communication that they send to consumers.
-This additional information may exceed, or at least be different from, the information that you may be accustomed to providing your debt collector when you place a claim.
+Among other things, Regulation F requires debt collectors such as Kramer & Frank to provide more detailed information in the initial communication that they send to consumers.
+This additional information may exceed, or at least be different from, the information that you were previously accustomed to providing your debt collector when you place a claim.

-The biggest change is that debt collectors must identify a date from which the debt runs, known as “the itemization date.”
+The biggest change is the itemization table that provides consumers the information that the CFPB thinks consumers need to recognize their debts.
+As part of that table, debt collectors must identify a date from which the debt runs, known as “the itemization date.”
 Possible itemization dates include:

 - the last statement date;